Johannes-Andersen/partall/README.md

 The lists are a pretty close resemblance of the [adguard filter policy](https://adguard.com/kb/general/ad-filtering/filter-policy).
 But there are some minor differences.

+> [!IMPORTANT]
+> None of the lists are meant to be used as a standalone list.
+They are meant to be used in combination with other more general lists.
+>
+> We therefore also **do not** deal with any NSFW websites.
+Report them to the appropriate filter list maintainer instead.

 #### **Norwegian – Ads**